GPII/universal/documentation/PreferencesServer.md

 ```

 A successful return payload will consist of the same payload with the addition of timestamps and a
 freshly generated `id` field.
-In the event of an error a payload similar to the following will be returned
+In the event of an error, a payload similar to the following will be returned
 with the contents of the system error:

 ```json